-The choice of the amphora has a historical dimension to get closer to Tuscany’s cultural roots.
-Terracotta in Tuscany always played a key role: since the early Etruscan craftsmanship the art of creating and using vases of terracotta has evolved and refined over centuries in the village of Impruneta.
-Wine itself was vinified and stored in terracotta since its origin.
-Everlasting wine vases are made in terracotta.
+The choice of the amphora has the historical meaning of getting closer to Tuscany’s cultural roots.
+Terracotta in Tuscany always played a key role: since the early Etruscan craftsmanship, the art of creating and using vases of terracotta has evolved and refined over centuries in the village of Impruneta (municipality in the metropolitan city of Florence, famous especially for its terracotta industry and commonly referred to as L’Impruneta).
+Wine itself was vinified and stored in terracotta since its origin, it can be considered nearly an everlasting wine vase.

 First year of production:

-The skins from vinification are left with the wine for approximately 6 months until the end of March.
 After the skins removal, the wine will continue its aging in amphorae for another 6 months.
-Amphorae allow indirect microxygenation, similarly to barriques, avoiding reduction excesses during maturation but prevents barrique flavoring.
-The skins and its content of tannins naturally protect the wine allowing us not to use sulphites.
+Amphorae allow a similar microxygenation as barriques, avoiding reduction excesses but preventing barrique flavoring.
+The wine is naturally protected thanks to the extended contact with the skins without the use of sulphites.

-A historic vineyard for the winery, it was planted in 1947 by Gastone Bazzocchi, father and grandfather of the current owners.
-Part of it is selected for the production of the namesake wine Bòggina, the rest is used for the Torrione.
-Bòggina is planted with Sangiovese vineyards and over the years it has been replanted following a strict mass selection of the original clones.
+A historic vineyard for the winery, it was planted in 1947 by Gastone Bazzocchi, grandfather of the current owners.
+Part of it is selected for the production of the namesake wine Bòggina, the rest it’s used for the Torrione.
+Bòggina is planted with Sangiovese vines and over the years it has been replanted following a strict massal selection of the original clones.